djepar/djepar.github.io/BlogEntry.md

 ### 19 Septembre 2022
 #### Web-dev (Meta Coursera Course 3 : HTML and CSS in depth)
 Ended the first week, learn about : canvas, iFrame, embedded video and audio.
+Start the second week : done the creation of a layout with CSS grid and flex.
+(I have also done those exercices https://cssgridgarden.com/ and https://flexboxfroggy.com/).
+I have also done the CSS selectors and done most of the CSS effects.